Mokan Corridor Trail

 Frequently Asked Questions

-No, there are no drinking water amenities available on the Mokan Corridor Trail for dogs.
-It is crucial for dog owners to bring their own water supply and a portable bowl to ensure their pet stays hydrated during the walk.
+No, there are currently no drinking water amenities available for dogs along the Mokan Corridor Trail.
+While a new trailhead opening in July 2025 is planned to include a dog-friendly water bowl, for now, it is crucial to bring your own water supply and a portable bowl to keep your pet hydrated.

 The Mokan Corridor Trail is largely sun-exposed, with a low shade class and only approximately 3% shade.
 This means most of the trail offers little to no cover from the sun, making it important to be mindful of heat exposure for your dog.